-IB is renowned for its high academic standards and helping to develop truly global, 21st century citizens who will create a better, more peaceful world.
+IB is renowned for its high academic standards and helping to develop truly global, 21st century citizens.
 The curriculum places great emphasis on creativity and imagination.
 Students are encouraged to take a truly global view in every sense: learning is about considering the nature of human thought and developing the skills not just to remember facts, but to analyse one’s own thinking and effort.

 So what sets IB apart?